chrishg23-jpg/HES-benchmark/Paper.md

 • The model offers a reproducible testbed for emergent spacetime hypotheses

+Relation to Existing Frameworks

+• Einstein-Hilbert Action Analogue: The Informational Action `\( \mathcal{A} \)` acts as a minimal analogue to the Einstein-Hilbert action of General Relativity, where the entropy sum `\( \sum S \)` promotes stability.
+• Van Raamsdonk’s Conjecture: Geometry stems from entanglement.
+• Jacobson’s Derivation: Spacetime dynamics emerge from entropy balance.

 Conceptual Comparison

 • General Relativity: Curvature emerges from mass-energy; in HES, it emerges from entropy gradients.